PEPA - Program of Experience in the Palliative Approach

 The specific aims of PEPA are to:

-- Enhance the skills and expertise of health care providers in providing care for people who are living with a life-limiting illness and their families
+- Enhance the skills and expertise of health care providers in providing care for people living with a life-limiting illness and their families

 - Support and enhance the skills of groups working collaboratively across the professional boundaries